260 Waymouth Street, Adelaide, South AustraliaSA 5000

 If none of the above has put you off, congratulations!
 You're a prime contender to succeed in this field.

-To become a successful career bicycle mechanic, you need to be in love with the bicycle as a machine.
-Not cycling as a lifestyle.
+To become a successful career bicycle mechanic, you need to be in love with the bicycle as a machine, rather than cycling as a lifestyle.

-The bicycle marries simplicity and complexity in the same design.
-Since its earliest inception in the 1870s, the overall design hasn't really changed: it still has wheels, a diamond-shaped frame, and a chain-driven gear system.
-The fact that it's barely unchanged underscores how right the original concept was.
-There have of course been many refinements in terms of components – and some of the technologies that now exist in the industry are incredibly impressive – but the beauty of the original design remains the same.
+Since its earliest inception in the 1870s, the bicycle's overall design has barely changed: it still has wheels, a diamond-shaped frame, and a chain-driven gear system.
+There have of course been many refinements in terms of components—and some of the technologies that now exist are incredibly impressive—but the beauty of the original concept, which marries simplicity and complexity together, remains the same because it was so perfect to begin with.

-This simplicity is what captures many kids who eventually become career bicycle mechanics.
-As a child, a bicycle is often the first taste of freedom, the thing that lets you explore your neighbourhood, do stupid stunts, or just hang out with your friends.
+This beauty is what captures many kids who eventually become career bicycle mechanics.
+A bicycle is often a kid's first taste of freedom, the thing that lets them explore their neighbourhood, do stupid stunts, or just hang out with friends.
+Many long-term mechanics have never lost that love of the bike's duality of complexity and simplicity, and what it brings.

 An infant squealing with joy as it's being pushed along on a bike by its (we assume) father.
 They are in a field.
 A woman walks in the background behind them, presumably happy she's got out of bike-pushing duty.